ionic-team/ion-android-geolocation/README.md

 ## Usage

-In your app-level gradle file, import the `OSGeolocationLib` library like so:
+In your app-level gradle file, import the `IONGeolocationLib` library like so:

 ```
     dependencies {
-    	implementation("io.ionic.libs:osgeolocation-android:1.0.0")
+    	implementation("io.ionic.libs:iongeolocation-android:1.0.0")
 	}
 ```

 ## Methods

-As mentioned before, the library offers the `OSGLOCController` class that provides the following methods to interact with:
+As mentioned before, the library offers the `IONGLOCController` class that provides the following methods to interact with:

 ### Obtain the current location of the device